Plaza Las Américas (Puerto Rico): Expanding: 1970s-1980s

 On June 27, 1987, Plaza Las Américas was considered the commercial emporium of Puerto Rico, and even of the Caribbean, the shopping center would be greatly strengthened with the prompt construction of a super modern eleven-story office tower according to Roberto Trápaga, from Plaza Leasing, Inc., the developer of the project, which would be known as One Plaza Tower.
 The realization of this project responded to the visionary plans of the originators of Plaza Las Américas, who anticipated the growth and success of Plaza as a shopping center, and estimated that in the near future it would be necessary to expand the structural services of the complex.
 That future had arrived, and the answer to those needs of the dynamic Puerto Rican society was One Plaza Tower.
 "The world of shopping centers is something more than the unification of several stores.
 For this purpose, the concept that a center should be characterized by its mixed uses has been developed.
 This concept has been successful.
 And also, it has not been conflictive regarding the use of entertainment facilities. and services", explained Trápaga.
 With the construction of One Plaza Tower, Plaza Las Américas would become a faithful example of the concept of mixed uses, according to Trápaga, since apart from including the current facilities, it would add a building that would house all kinds of community service offices.
 "When you have such a continuous transit of people, the integration of different commercial aspects is more than necessary." he said.
 One Plaza Tower further complemented the evolution of Plaza Las Américas.
 "We knew that in the future we would have to build an office tower.
 In this sense, and with a very accurate vision of the future, what is currently the square was built and integrated into the complex, so that in the future it would serve as a structural base for an office tower (One Plaza Tower)", he emphasized.
 One Plaza Tower would be an integral part of the Plaza, with access to all its facilities: shops, restaurants, banking institutions, travel agencies, post offices, etc. According to Trápaga, the tower would be a first-class building with the most conveniences, advanced location, 6,000 parking spaces (free), complete fire protection (smoke detectors, alarms, sprinkler system, smoke extractors) and capacity for a helicopter to land.
-The project which was to be finished by the end of 1988, had a cost of approximately $18 million dollars.
+The project which was to be finished by the end of 1988, had a cost of approximately $18 million.
 As for the building, the entrance will be through the parking lot or the third level (La Terraza); the floors would be numbered from 4 to 14, not including 13, from floors 5 to 14 there would be 16,200 square feet for rent.
 Floors 4 and 15 would have approximately 15,265 rentable square feet.